GoogleCloudPlatform/cluster-toolkit/docs/videos/healthcare-and-life-sciences/README.md

    This deployment group contains the Slurm cluster and the Chrome remote desktop visualization node.

-   Call the following terraform commands to deploy the `cluster` deployment group.

 1. Set up Chrome Remote Desktop